Bell not happy about being pulled in Jets’ scrimmage

 FLORHAM PARK, N.J.
+(AP) — Le’Veon Bell and Adam Gase might need to loosen up after some sudden tension on and off the field.

-(AP) — Le’Veon Bell was pulled out of the New York Jets’ scrimmage at practice Wednesday as a precaution because coach Adam Gase said the star running back’s hamstrings felt “a little tight.”
+Bell was pulled out of the New York Jets’ scrimmage practice Wednesday as a precaution because Gase said the star running back’s hamstrings felt “a little tight.”

-Well, an apparently unhappy Bell took to social media shortly after Gase’s video news conference and declared he’s totally fine.
+Well, an apparently unhappy Bell took to social media shortly after the coach’s video call and declared he’s totally fine.

 “Ain’t nothin wrong with my hamstrings,” Bell insisted on Twitter.